-It is the duty of the coroner to investigate deaths which are reported to them.
+It is the duty of the Coroner to investigate deaths reported to them.
+The Coroner will investigate a death which:

-• Appears to be due to violence
+• appears to be due to violence

-• Appears to be unnatural or suspicious
+• appears to be unnatural or suspicious

-• Occurs in legal custody
+• occur in legal custody

 Coroners investigate sudden or unexplained death by organising post mortems and holding inquests.